Motion-Aware Animatable Gaussian Avatars Deblurring: Experiments

-\textbf{Pose interpolation with different control knot numbers.} We evaluated our method using various control knot numbers, \(P = 2, 3, 4, 5\), for B-Spline sequential pose interpolation.
-As shown in Tab.~\ref{tab:hyper}, our model achieved the best performance with \(P = 4\).
-However, the performance differences were relatively minor.
-This is due to our non-rigid pose displacement model, which enhances the model with lower $P$ values to handle complex motions more effectively, thereby minimizing performance variation across different control knot numbers.
+\textbf{Hyperparameters.} The proposed model is evaluated with varying numbers of control knots, \(P = 2, 3, 4, 5\), for B-spline sequential pose interpolation.
+As reported in Tab.~\ref{tab:hyper_p}, the best performance is obtained with \(P = 4\).
+However, the performance differences remain relatively small, as the pose deformation model enhances robustness for smaller \(P\) values by effectively modeling complex motions, thereby reducing performance gaps across different settings of \(P\).
+The influence of virtual sharp image number \(T\) is examined in Tab.~\ref{tab:hyper_t}.
+Optimal performance is achieved when \(T = 5\).

-\textbf{Impacts of virtual sharp image number.} We also examined the impact of different numbers of virtual sharp images \(T = 3, 5, 7, 9\).
-The results, presented in Tab.~\ref{tab:hyper}, indicate that the best performance was achieved with \(T = 5\).

-\textbf{Ablation results under different blur magnitudes $K_{blur}$.} We also performed ablation studies under different $K_{blur}$ to assess if our method’s design is robust to different blur magnitudes.
-The results, presented in Tab.~\ref{tab:ablation_K_blur}, indicate the effectiveness of our model components under differnet blur magnitudes.